Éamonn Cregan: Inter-county

-Cregan's side contested the Munster finals of 1975 and 1976, however, Cork were victorious on both occasions as Limerick went into decline.
-They were completely trounced again in 1979 on a score line of 2–14 to 0–9 as Cork captured a record-equaling fifth Munster title in-a-row.
+Cregan's side contested the Munster SHC finals of 1975 and 1976; however, Cork won on both occasions, as Limerick went into decline.
+They were completely trounced again in 1979 on a score line of 2–14 to 0–9 as Cork won a record-equaling fifth Munster SHC title in-a-row.

-In 1980 Cork were going for an unprecedented sixth Munster Championship in succession.
+In 1980, Cork were going for an unprecedented sixth consecutive Munster SHC title.
 For the fourth time in six years Limerick provided the opposition in the provincial decider.
-After an exciting seventy minutes Cork's hopes were dashed by 2–14 to 2–10 as Cregan collected a third Munster medal.
-This victory allowed Limerick a save passage to the All-Ireland final where Galway were the opponents.
+After an exciting seventy minutes Cork's hopes were dashed by 2–14 to 2–10 as Cregan collected a third Munster SHC medal.
+This victory allowed Limerick a save passage to the 1980 All-Ireland SHC final, with Galway as opponent.
 Galway got off to a good start and took a 2–7 to 1–5 lead at half-time.
 Cregan had other ideas and single-handedly launched the Limerick counter-attack.
 Over the course of the game he scored 2–7, including an overhead goal and a point in which he showed the ball to Conor Hayes and nonchalantly drove the ball over the bar.
 It was not enough to stem the tide and Galway went on to win the game.
-It was the county's first All-Ireland title since 1923 and, ironically, Limerick were the defeated team on that occasion as well.
-In spite of the defeat Cregan was presented with a third All-Star award.
+It was the county's first All-Ireland SHC title since 1923 and, ironically, Limerick were the defeated team on that occasion as well.
+In spite of the defeat, Cregan was presented with a third All-Star award.

+At the 1981 general election, Cregan was an unsuccessful Fianna Fáil candidate in the Limerick East constituency.

-Limerick retained their provincial crown in 1981.
-Clare were defeated on that occasion by 3–12 to 2–9 giving Cregan his fourth Munster medal.
-The subsequent All-Ireland semi-final saw Limerick again take on Galway.
+Limerick retained the provincial crown in 1981.
+Clare were defeated on that occasion by 3–12 to 2–9, giving Cregan his fourth Munster SHC medal.
+The subsequent All-Ireland SHC semi-final saw Limerick again take on Galway.
 In a low-scoring game both sides finished level and a replay was necessary.
-The second game took place a fortnight later at Croke Park and it turned out to be an exciting affair.
-Both sides upped their game, however, Limerick were still defeated by 4–16 to 2–17.
+The second game took place a fortnight later at Croke Park, and it turned out to be an exciting affair.
+Both sides upped their game; however, Limerick still lost by 4–16 to 2–17.

 At this stage Cregan was in his 36th year and many players would contemplate retirement from the game.
-Cregan, however, continued playing for his county for another few seasons, however, Cork returned as the dominant force in Munster.
+Cregan, however, continued playing for his county for another few seasons; however, Cork returned as the dominant force in Munster.
 He eventually retired from inter-county hurling in 1983.

 Provincial

 Cregan also lined out with Munster in the inter-provincial hurling competition.
 He first played for his province in 1968 as Munster defeated Leinster giving Cregan his first Railway Cup medal.
 He collected a second Railway Cup title in 1969.
-Cregan was a regular on the team throughout the 1970s, however, Leinster dominated the competition for the majority of the decade.
-He captured a third and final Railway Cup medal in 1980.
+Cregan was a regular on the team throughout the 1970s; however, Leinster dominated the competition for the majority of the decade.
+He won a third and final Railway Cup medal in 1980.

 Managerial career

 In retirement from playing Cregan became involved in coaching and training teams.
-He has served as manager of several inter-county and club sides and has had some success.
+He served as manager of several inter-county and club sides.